 “You wait right here, Freddy Lee,” said Sly.
 “I gotta run out to the patrol car and make sure that wife beating, son-of-a-bitch, hasn’t killed himself by bashing his head against the window.”

 “Go on now,” said Freddy Lee.
 “I just walked past your black-n-white an’ there ain’t nobody in there.”

 “Damn.”
 The cop stood up from the red vinyl covered stool.
 “Guess he already got away.
 I’ll be right back.”

 “What’s that no-good cop up to?”
 Freddy Lee asked the other officer.

 “Like he told you, he’s gotta check up on our prisoner in the car.”

 “Ain’t no damn prisoner out there, an’ you know it.”

-The door swung open and the officer named Sly entered carrying an old case.
+The door swung open and Sly entered carrying an old case.
 It was smaller than a suitcase but built the same, more or less.

 Freddy Lee looked at the cop, then at the case.
-His head swung back sharply, and he nursed his coffee as if trying to ignore the scene.
+His head snapped back sharply, and he nursed his coffee as if trying to ignore the scene.
 “Don’t do that, Sly.
-Don’t do it.”
+Don’t you do it.”

 “I’m gonna do it.
 It’s mine to give, and I’m giving it to you.”